zgsrc/ibjs/README.md

 #### How It Works

 The [IB Gateway](http://interactivebrokers.github.io) and [IB TWS (Trader Workstation)](https://www.interactivebrokers.com/en/index.php?f=674&ns=T) software are graphical Java processes that encrypt and proxy calls to back-end servers.
-Without dedicated communication infrastructure, there is no IB support for direct connections to their server tier.

-The SDK uses the [native javascript API](https://github.com/pilwon/node-ib) to manage a TCP socket connection from Node.js to an IB Gateway or TWS instance.
+Without special infrastructure, there is no support for direct connections to IB servers.
+So, the SDK uses the [native javascript API](https://github.com/pilwon/node-ib) to manage a TCP socket connection from Node.js to an IB Gateway or TWS instance.

 ## Installation